athackst/mkdocs-simple-plugin/README.md

   - simple
 ```

-If you'd like, you can specify some additional configuration settings
+If you'd like, you can specify some additional configuration settings.

 ```yaml
 # simple plugin configuration options